willhowes/makers_portfolio_and_notes/week_2.md

 2. Learn more about Domain Modelling
 * Achieved by:
  * Attending and learning at the skills workshop and putting this into practice on these praticals: https://github.com/makersacademy/skills-workshops/blob/master/week-2/domain_model_diagramming/README.md

+ * See below for my takeaways from the skills workshop

 BONUS: Gave and received feedback on pairing session in the afternoon.